-A. You must notify your Area Administrative Office immediately that you are no longer receiving Social Security disability benefits.
+A. You must notify your Administrative Office immediately that you are no longer receiving Social Security disability benefits.
 If you are eligible for an age retirement benefit, your disability benefit is converted to an age retirement benefit.
 If you are not yet eligible for early retirement, you return to vested status.
-It’s important to discuss your disability status with your Area Administrative Office if your status with Social Security changes.
+It’s important to discuss your disability status with your Administrative Office if your status with Social Security changes.

 Q. If I become disabled, can I wait to receive disability retirement benefits until I meet PEER eligibility next year and receive a higher benefit?

 A. Yes.
 You can postpone your disability retirement benefits until you qualify for unreduced benefits under a PEER program.
 However, you must remain eligible for Social Security disability benefits as well as meet the other eligibility requirements for Plan disability retirement benefits.
 See the Disability Retirement section for more information.